 It is illegal to abuse children in New Mexico.
 This naturally leads to the next question: Is spanking your child “abuse?”
 It definitely can be.
 New Mexico provides no codified guidelines to define a “legal” spanking, so when a parent is accused of abusing their child by spanking, such matters can only be considered on a case-by-case basis.
 Some questions that may be considered in such cases are:

-- Is there a history of domestic abuse or other violent behaviors?
+- Is there a history of domestic violence or other abusive behaviors?

 - Is there a history of allegations of domestic abuse?